All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Both FormBlends and Calibrate emphasize physician oversight, but they structure their medical teams differently.
 FormBlends connects patients directly with licensed physicians who specialize in weight management and metabolic health, while Calibrate employs board-certified obesity medicine specialists as part of a larger care team.

-FormBlends physicians conduct comprehensive medical evaluations including review of medical history, current medications, and contraindications for GLP-1 therapy.
+FormBlends physicians conduct thorough medical evaluations including review of medical history, current medications, and contraindications for GLP-1 therapy.
 They assess patients for conditions like diabetic retinopathy, gastroparesis, or history of pancreatitis that might affect treatment decisions.
 The physicians maintain ongoing relationships with patients through monthly follow-ups and as-needed consultations.

 The FormBlends medical model prioritizes direct physician-patient relationships without intermediary coaching staff.
 Patients communicate directly with their prescribing physician for dosing adjustments, side effect management, and treatment modifications.
 This simplified approach appeals to patients who prefer traditional medical care without additional layers of support staff.

 Calibrate employs board-certified obesity medicine physicians who undergo specialized training in metabolic health and weight management.
-These doctors work alongside registered dietitians, exercise physiologists, and behavioral health specialists to provide comprehensive care.
+These doctors work alongside registered dietitians, exercise physiologists, and behavioral health specialists to provide thorough care.
 The medical team conducts regular assessments and coordinates with other specialists as needed.

-Calibrate's physicians have access to extensive metabolic testing data including continuous glucose monitoring results, detailed body composition analysis, and comprehensive lab panels.
+Calibrate's physicians have access to extensive metabolic testing data including continuous glucose monitoring results, detailed body composition analysis, and thorough lab panels.
 This additional information can inform treatment decisions and help identify underlying metabolic dysfunction beyond just weight management.

 Both programs maintain appropriate medical oversight for GLP-1 therapy, including monitoring for potential side effects like nausea, vomiting, diarrhea, or more serious complications like pancreatitis.
 The key difference lies in whether patients prefer direct physician relationships or team-based care models.